mrchu39/mrchu39/README.md

-Email mrchu@caltech.edu for questions or to request API info.
+Email mrchu@ucsd.edu for questions or to request API info.